Univision: 2020s

 In August 2024, Univision welcomed two new affiliates, WHMB-TV in Indianapolis and WHME-TV in South Bend, both in Indiana.

-In September 2025, Google and Univision’s parent company TelevisaUnivision could not renew their contract, which caused all channels run by TelevisaUnivision to be taken off of YouTube TV.
-In response, TelevisaUnivision issued their own statement saying that Google should “do the right thing,” and removing the channels during Hispanic Heritage Month was “insensitive and offensive.”
+In September 2025, Google and Univision's parent company TelevisaUnivision could not renew their contract, which caused all channels run by TelevisaUnivision to be taken off of YouTube TV.
+In response, TelevisaUnivision issued their own statement saying that Google should "do the right thing," and removing the channels during Hispanic Heritage Month was "insensitive and offensive."

 Programming

 Univision operates on a 164-hour network programming schedule, which it adopted in January 2013.
 The network's base programming feed provides general entertainment programming on an uninterrupted 24-hour schedule each weekday, from 5:00 to 6:00 a.m.
 Monday through Friday and 8:00 a.m. to 5:00 a.m.
 Eastern and Pacific Time on Saturdays and Sundays (the first three hours of the secondary weekend schedule on Saturday and Sunday mornings, starting at 8:00 a.m.
 Eastern and Pacific Time, is occupied by the children's programming block "Planeta U").
 The remaining weekend time periods are filled with infomercials (prior to 2013, the network had programmed a full 168-hour schedule, with reruns of past Televisa-produced entertainment programs filling the two hours on Saturday and Sundays now occupied by paid programming).

 Although Univision's owned-and-operated stations and affiliates largely rely on the network's master feed to fill their daily broadcast schedule, many of its stations also produce their own local programming, usually in the form of newscasts and public affairs programs (production of local infotainment programming, and leasing of brokered programs such as direct response and religious content, is at the station's discretion).
-Many Univision stations usually air limited local news programming, which are commonly reserved for early and late evening timeslots on Monday through Friday nights, with the master feed incorporating alternate programming that news programming may pre-empt on its broadcast outlets during these designated time periods (as well as others in which stations carry additional local programs); some of its stations may also air newscasts on weekday mornings (these are mainly limited to the network's O&Os and affiliates in larger markets) and/or on weekend evenings.
+Many Univision stations and affiliates usually air limited local news programming, which are commonly reserved for early and late evening timeslots on Monday through Friday nights, with the master feed incorporating alternate programming that news programming may pre-empt on its broadcast outlets during these designated time periods (as well as others in which stations carry additional local programs); some of its stations may also air newscasts on weekday mornings (these are mainly limited to the network's O&Os and affiliates in larger markets) and/or on weekend evenings.